Rozanova/Native-App-UX-Course/Syllabus.md

 #### Week 1 (Jan 28th)
 ##### In-class:
+* Course introduction (What is UX?)
+* Syllabus review
+* Design theory review
-Course introduction, design theory review, and syllabus review.
-Discussion of individual goals and design interests.
-Students will set up blogs and are.na accounts in class and share their emails and blogs with the instructor.
+* Discussion of individual goals and design interests
+* Setting up blogs and are.na accounts, sharing emails and blogs with the instructor.

 ##### HW:
 * Quick 2-3 praragraph sentence about potential app idea and interests based on the three options for class projects: